RayFungHK/Razy/readme.md

 | __onError(): void    |Only trigger when the module's throw any error.
 Here is a simple flow chart:

-The flow of the module in routing
+## The flow chart to explain the module loading path in Razy
 ```mermaid
 flowchart LR;
     subgraph ide1 [Module Preload]